 Patient education | Understand diabetes management and prevention of complications |

-By matching nursing actions with patient goals, the plan helps patients take charge of their health.
-This leads to better health and a better life8.
+The plan helps patients take charge of their health by matching nursing actions with patient goals.
+This leads to better health and a better life.

 “Effective care planning for hyperglycemia requires a collaborative approach, where patients are equal partners in managing their condition.”